 All the heaps I have known

 A compost heap or compost container has been part of the garden here right from the early days.
 The allocated space has always been small, as it's a small garden.
-Currently the compost container is a rather ramshackle construction made from four corner posts with polythene stapled to it around the sides, wrapped around with bought-in screening material.
-The compost heap sits on the flowerbed in front of the golden hop, in an area that in summer is rather overshadowed by overhead growth of the hop, and roses and clematis, on an overhead trellis.
+For a long time the compost container was a rather ramshackle construction made from four corner posts with polythene stapled to it around the sides, wrapped around with bought-in screening material.
+The compost heap sat on the flowerbed in front of the golden hop, in an area that in summer was rather overshadowed by the growth of the hop, and roses and clematis, on an overhead trellis.
 Nothing much grew there, so it seemed the ideal place for my compost heap.
 Previously the compost container was at the end of Millennium Shed, and before that, right near the house - too near - the tiny flies in summer used to drift in through the open windows.

 Contentious compost

-Some years ago, when I was first on the internet, I entered a debate about compost making on an online garden forum.
+Some years ago, I entered a debate about compost making on an online garden forum.
 I remember the debate getting quite heated and adversarial, following a suggestion that plastic composting bins maybe didn't work very well.
 It was just that a couple of people I knew thought that plastic composting containers were rubbish, compared to the traditional compost heap.
 This didn't go down well, as the general consensus of the time was that we should all be committed to promoting the use of compost bins.
-So, I embark on this page about compost-making with some trepidation.
+So, I embarked on this page about compost-making with some trepidation.

 Long-leggedy beasties, legless beasties, all kinds of beasties